How to Make the Most of an Overbooked Flight—and Get Cash

 More flights are getting oversold right now

-Over the past five months, travel has rebounded in a big way.
-In fact, more people got on an airplane on July 1, 2021 than did on July 1, 2019.
+Since Covid, travel has rebounded in a big way.
+In fact, more people got on an airplane on July 1, 2024 than did on July 1, 2019.

-With leisure travel demand almost fully recovered, you’ll see in the following Airlines for America chart that domestic flights are now nearly as full as they had been pre-pandemic. (“Load factor” is just a fancy way of saying “how full planes are.”)
+With leisure travel demand fully recovered, you’ll see in the following Federal Reserve Bank of St. Louis chart that domestic flights are now on par with (and occasionally more full than) they had been pre-pandemic. (“Load factor” is just a fancy way of saying “how full planes are.”)

-In one recent episode, Delta was so desperate that they paid one Iceland passenger $4,500—10 times what they paid for the flight—to fly the following day.
+In one previous episode, Delta was so desperate to bump passengers on an overbooked flight that they paid one Iceland passenger $4,500—10 times what they paid for the flight—to fly the following day.

 Your rights in an oversell situation

-While oversold flights are still the exception, when an airline has too many passengers show up for a flight, they offer increasing levels of compensation—often thousands of dollars—to solicit volunteers.
+While oversold flights are still the exception, when an airline has too many passengers show up for a flight, they offer increasing levels of compensation—often hundreds or even thousands of dollars—to solicit volunteers.
 They’re almost always able to sufficiently sweeten the pot to get enough volunteers.

 For domestic flights, it works out like this: